 Childhood Lead Poisoning and the Environment

 The main source of childhood lead poisoning is from lead-based paint and lead-contaminated dust in older homes.
-Twenty-four million housing units in the United States have peeling or chipping lead-based paint and high levels of lead-contaminated house dust.
-Young children live in more than 4 million of these homes.
+Twenty-four million homes have peeling or chipping lead-based paint and high levels of lead-contaminated dust.
+More than 4 million of these homes have young children living in them.

 People may be exposed to lead by breathing or swallowing lead or lead dust.
 Once it enters the body, lead can become a health hazard.